-1987 games Amiga gamesAtari ST gamesPC gamesApple gamesCommodore 64 games
+1987 computer games Amiga gamesAtari ST gamesPC gamesApple gamesCommodore 64 games

 A lost gem of strategy games - in a reality of World War 2 you build your empire by conquering the opponents.